JWLeamy/ReadmeGenerator/Develop/README.md

 ## Contributions

-Everything
+Anything

 ## Questions

 If you have any questions regarding the project, open an issue or contact me directly at jwleamy@gmail.com.
-Please Checkout my other projects at [JWLeamy ](https://github.com/JWLeamy )!
+Please Checkout my other projects at [JWLeaqmy](https://github.com/JWLeaqmy)!